I'm on holiday until 11th December so responses may take a little longer!

 For the other three reasons; managing a dogs threshold will help them stay calm, confidence building to manage anxiety, and a course of anti-biotics would be better places to start.

-Private Dog Behaviour Consultations are currently available in the greater Dundee area.
-If you are looking for help solving your dogs behaviour and training problems, then please get in touch!
+Private Dog Behaviour Consultations are currently available online and in-person in Dundee and the surrounding area.
+If you are looking for help solving your dogs behaviour and training problems, please get in touch!